| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-prefix-length "asdfqwerty" "poiuqwerty") => 6 |

-Case-insensitive variant of string-prefix-length
+Case-insensitive variant of string-prefix-length.

-Case-insensitive variant of string-suffix-length
+Case-insensitive variant of string-suffix-length.

-a prefix of s2
+Is s1 a prefix of s2?

 Example: